Kimberley & Stephen Taylor

 Co-Author · Co-Teacher

-Kimberley brought warmth, precision, and a genuine belief in every person she taught.
-She held a business degree in Marketing, built a career across corporate training and adult education, and ran her own coaching practice.
-She was a member of the National Speakers Association.
+Kimberley holds a business degree in Marketing, and has built a career across corporate training and adult education, with her own coaching practice along the way.
+She is a past member of the National Speakers Association.

-She opened and closed every class with the same line: It's never too late to become the best you can be.
-She meant it as an invitation, and no one who heard her say it doubted that she did.
+She opens and closes every class with the same line: It's never too late to become the best you can be.
+She means it as an invitation, and anyone who has heard her say it knows that she does.

 Stephen Taylor